zifeishan/cs224s-deepSpeech/doc/final-report/src/experiments.md

 \label{fig:features}
 \end{figure}

-Specifically, we take following lessons:
+Specifically, we take the following lessons:

-(1) Unigram frequency feature itself does not work, since most ASR softwares tries to give valid words in dictionary.
+(1) Unigram frequency itself does not work, since most ASR softwares tries to give valid words in dictionary.

-(2) 1/2/3gram frequency feature is not as good as "confirm" feature alone.
+(2) 1/2/3gram frequency feature is not as good as the "confirm" feature alone.
 This indicates that a weak language model is not as competitive as a good second-confirmatory system (ensemble wins).

 (3) Sparse bag-of-Ngram feature helps.
-By adding feature *bigram-silence*, *bigram-stopword* and *bigram-bag* incrementally, we observe continuous decrease in WER (11.3, 10.8, 10.1).
-This indicates that our system is able to make reasonable regularization and handle sparsity well.
+By adding the features *bigram-silence*, *bigram-stopword* and *bigram-bag* incrementally, we observe continuous decrease in WER (11.3, 10.8, 10.1).
+It indicates that our system is able to make reasonable regularization and handle sparsity well.

 (4) The "conflict" constraint decreases WER, but increases SER; while the "chain" constraint increases WER, but decreases SER.

-(5) The larger language model we feed DeepSpeech, the better results it gets.
+(5) The larger language model we feed DeepSpeech, the better result it gets.
 When we feed stopword 3gram and POS 5gram, it gets WER of only 9.1%.

 <!-- POS Ngram feature does not help much.
 However this might be because that we only use single-word one-best tagger.
 If we find a way to tag in sentences we might observe a better result. -->